sethGu/FinancialFraudDataGenerator/README.md

 # FinancialFraudDataGenerator
-FF Data Generator - A open source Financial Fraud Detection Data Generator Web Application
+F²-Gen - A open source Financial Fraud Detection Data Generator Web Application

 This repository contains the open-source implementation of a financial transaction risk simulation tool.
 The system is designed to generate large-scale synthetic datasets for modeling and evaluating fraud detection algorithms under multiple abnormal scenarios.